ZoeMildon/3D-faults/README.md

 # faults_3D
 Code to generate 3D strike- and dip-variable faults from surface traces for use in Coulomb 3.4.

-Code is free to use for research purposes, please cite the following paper:
+Code is free to use for research purposes, please cite the following paper:\
-Mildon, Z. K., S. Toda, J. P. Faure Walker, and G. P. Roberts (2016), Evaluating models of Coulomb stress transfer- is variable fault geometry important?, Geophys.
+Mildon, Z. K., Toda, S., Faure Walker, J. P. and Roberts, G. P. (2016), [Evaluating models of Coulomb stress transfer- is variable fault geometry important?](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016GL071128), Geophys.
 Res.
-Lett., 43, doi:10.1002/2016GL071128
+Lett., 43

-MATLAB mapping toolbox is required.
+MATLAB Mapping Toolbox is required to run this code.
+This can be installed from MathWorks.
+To check if Mapping Tooolbox is installed, type `ver` in Matlab Command Window.

 ## Inputs:
 Three input formats are supported:
 1) A shapefile (in UTM coordinates) that contains all faults.
 It may contain more faults than to be modelled, faults can be selected within the workflow.
-2) kml-files of all faults (stored in the 'Fault_traces' folder) AND a table (txt, csv, xlsx,...) that contains the properties of the faults
+2) kml-files of all faults (stored in the 'Fault_traces' folder) AND a table (.txt, .csv, .xlsx,...) that contains the properties of the faults
 3) A kmz-file containing the fault traces and a table containing the fault properties

 If kml or kmz import is chosen please specify the UTM zone and hemisphere in the user interface.